 "Growing up, I couldn't wait to get out of Dodge," Beth Reiber says.
 "I got the travel bug at 16, after being chosen as one of a dozen U.S. Girl Scouts to spend one month in Sweden, where, to my delight, I learned scouting was co-ed."

-With degrees in German and journalism, she has worked for a Kansas newspaper, lived in Germany selling freelance travel articles to newspapers across the United States, and edited a travel magazine based in Tokyo.
-She has also visited some 50 countries, contributed to more than 55 publications and websites, and written nine guidebooks, including Frommer's guides to Japan for more than 30 years.
+With degrees in German and journalism, Beth Reiber has worked for a Kansas newspaper, sold freelance travel articles to U.S. newspapers while living abroad in Germany, and edited a Tokyo travel magazine.
+She has visited nearly 50 countries, contributed to more than 55 publications and websites, and written nine guidebooks, including Frommer's guides to Japan for more than 30 years.
 Her latest is Frommer's EasyGuide to Tokyo, Kyoto, and Western Honshu.

 Beth also runs her own site -- TravelReiber -- and she was kind enough to answer some of our travel questions below.